HL7/fhir-shorthand/input/pagecontent/reference.md

   telecom.extension[http://hl7.org/fhir/us/core/StructureDefinition/us-core-direct]
   ```

-* Path to the Coding data type of the value[x] in the nested extension ombCategory under the ethnicity extension in US Core, using the slice names of the extensions:
+* Path to the Coding datatype of the value[x] in the nested extension ombCategory under the ethnicity extension in US Core, using the slice names of the extensions:

   ```
   extension[ethnicity].extension[ombCategory].valueCoding